 Have you guys gotten a chance to try my sweet orange and rosemary shrub?
 I liked is so much that I have been tinkering with other good combinations.
 This sage blueberry shrub recipe is my favorite so far!

 A vinegar cocktail might seem kind of weird, but don’t knock this shrub recipe until you try it!
 Shrubs date back to Colonial America as a way to preserve the fruit harvest.
 The resulting drink is a sweet and sour syrup that’s delicious in a cocktail or just mixed with soda water for a homemade soda.

-I’ve been playing with adding herbs to my shrub recipe, because I love the way fruit and herbs go together.
+I’ve been playing with adding herbs to my shrub recipes, because I love the way fruit and herbs go together.
 If you want to make your shrub more traditional, you can skip the herbs and just use fruit juice, vinegar, and sugar.

-The other non-traditional element of this shrub recipe is that instead of one part fruit juice, I’m using two parts whole fruit.
+The other non-traditional element of this blueberry shrub recipe is that instead of one part fruit juice, I’m using two parts whole fruit.
 I like to use whole fruit instead of juice wherever I can, because so much of the good fiber and nutrients get lost when you juice your fruits.
 You can use one part blueberry juice instead of the two cups blueberries, if you prefer.

-Sage-Blueberry Shrub Recipe
+Sage Blueberry Shrub Recipe

 Variations: Step 4 in the recipe below is only one way that you can use the shrub syrup once you’ve made it.
 You can also combine 2-3 tablespoons with sparkling water for a homemade soda or with kava for a super delicious wine cocktail!

 - 1 cup apple cider vinegar